kaleocheng/nix-dots/README.md

 ### `flake.nix`

 `flake.nix` is the entry point of this repo, it loads configuration for each host from `hosts/*`.
+We use different sources for different instances: the latest NixOS unstable for workstations and the stable release for servers.
+This ensures that workstations have the latest features while servers maintain stability.

 ### `config/`

 This folder has static settings for apps like SSH and Vim.
-And we will use Nix function `builtins.readFile` read these files and use them in our configuration whenever needed.
+And we will use Nix function `builtins.readFile` to read these files and use them in our configuration whenever needed.

 ### `home/`